I absolutely adore Cajun food! The combination of rustic rich flavors with a nice spicy kick make my palate very very happy.

 - 1 cup reduced-sodium chicken broth

 - 2 teaspoons Cajun or Creole seasoning

-- 3 teaspoons cayenne pepper (our addition; not in original recipe.
+- 2 teaspoons cayenne pepper (our addition; not in original recipe.
 Less (or none) if you don't like heat)

 - 2 teaspoon hot sauce (originally recipe calls for just 1 teaspoon)